tomdoyoon/Illinois-Mortgage-Acceptance/README.md

 - Loan Outcome Analysis: Engineering, cleansing, and analysis related to the Illinois 2021 HDMA reporting data.
 - Loan Outcome Model: Models predicting an Illinois applicant's mortgage outcome.

 # Observations and Findings
+- MSA-MD code 16984 Chicago-Naperville-Evanston has 57.18% of all applicants and is 1% more successful than the rest of the MSA-MD codes.
+- Principal occupancy types have a .489% over Investment occupancy types, however, the P Value is 5.8%.
+- High property values (>=$325K) have a 6.65% success advantage over low property values (<=$195K)
+-

 # Model Evaluations